--during October, September, August, July, June, November, and May -within 2 hours of low tide -low sun angle, preferably early morning -low wind velocity (< 5 kts) -at least 2 days after any severe storm or rain event -color photography preferable to black & white, IR is undesirable -overexposure by 1/2 to 1 f-stop -polarized filter Eelgrass can sequester heavy metals in its leaf tissue, and it has been suggested that eelgrass be used as an indicator organism for this type of pollution (Brix et al., 1983).
+-during October, September, August, July, June, November, and May -within 2 hours of low tide -low sun angle, preferably early morning -low wind velocity (< 5 kts) -at least 2 days after any severe storm or rain event -color photography preferable to black & white, IR is undesirable -overexposure by 1/2 to 1 f-stop -polarized filter One intriguing possibility that needs study is that the depth of eelgrass growth throughout the Bay may have declined slightly.
+If prior to urban and industrial inputs in Buzzards Bay, eelgrass grew 0.5 m deeper in each habitat throughout the region and was present in coves in which it is absent today, then total eelgrass area may have been 50 % greater than todays cover.
+This hypothesis is testable because changes in eelgrass depth distribution and relative contribution of eelgrass to in eelgras. primary production can be assessed by analyzing sediment cores.

+Eelgrass can sequester heavy metals in its leaf tissue, and it has been suggested that eelgrass be used as an indicator organism for this been type of pollution (Brix et al., 1983).